tmc-x/tmc-x.github.io/index.md

 ### Aim

 Fleets of heterogeneous robots, such as ground vehicles and aerial vehicles, are deployed to accomplish tasks that are otherwise too inefficient or even infeasible for a single robot.
 Not only the overall efficiency of the team can be significantly improved by allowing the robots to move and act; but also, the capabilities of the team can be greatly extended by enabling multiple robots to directly collaborate on a task.
 However, their task and motion coordination are often subject to various constraints, including geometric constraints from the workspace; dynamic constraints from the robot model; and temporal constraints from the task specifications.
 How to address these constraints in a safe, efficient and real-time way remains an active and challenging research area.
-This workspace aims to bring experts in related domain (from both control and robotics background) together to brain-storm about these topics.
+This workshop aims to bring experts in related domain (from both control and robotics background) together to brain-storm about these topics.

 Particularly, we are interested in the following questions: